AsBuiltReport/AsBuiltReport.VMware.NSXv/README.md

 ## Examples
-There is one example listed below on running the AsBuiltReport script against a Pure Storage FlashArray target.
-Refer to the `README.md` file in the main AsBuiltReport project repository for more examples.
+There is one example listed below on running the AsBuiltReport script against a vCenter Server target which will report on the NSX environment registered with the specified vCenter Server.

 - The following creates a VMware NSXv As-Built report in HTML & Word formats and exports the report to the C:\scripts folder
 ```powershell